 At BBVA, we want to positively contribute to the development of the societies in which we operate.
 We understand that integrating ethical, social and environmental factors into our supply chain is part of our responsibility.
 For this reason, we have developed a Code of Ethics for Suppliers defining minimum standards of behavior with regard to ethical, social and environmental conduct that we expect suppliers to follow when they provide us with products and services.
 Likewise, this Code reflects the aspiration of BBVA to promote Human Rights in its relations with suppliers, an aspiration that is incorporated in the Commitment to Human Rights.

-The procurement of goods and contracting of services is governed by the Principles to be applied to participants in BBVA’s procurement process.
+The procurement of goods and contracting of services is governed by the General Procurement Principles.
 These are:

 - Compliance with regulations

 - Value creation

 As a general rule, to be able to work with BBVA, suppliers must go through an assessment process, in order to identify the risk level associated and verify that they comply with the standards required.

 The supplier evaluation model is global for the entire BBVA Group and is based on a taxonomy of different risks, defined by the BBVA Group’s risk specialists.